erlan-zharkeev/sea-battle/readme.md

 # Sea Battle
-A copy of an old board game
+A copy of an old board game.
+Created for js OOP practice
-I made this game as a JS practice

 [You can play it here!](https://ketjo.github.io/sea-battle/)